 Business law

-When a company goes into liquidation in Australia, the director loses control over the company’s affairs, assets, and operations.
+When a company liquidation happens in Australia, the director loses control over the company’s affairs, assets, and operations.
 These responsibilities are handed over to an appointed liquidator.
 Directors must cooperate with the liquidator and provide any requested information, documents, and assistance to facilitate the liquidation process.
-The liquidator will also investigate the director’s conduct,…
+The liquidator will also investigate the director’s conduct, to…

 Read MoreWhat are Liquidated Damages?